 Quantum advantage refers to the moment when a quantum computer can compute faster than traditional computers, while quantum supremacy is achieved once quantum computers are powerful enough to complete calculations that traditional supercomputers cannot perform at all.
 Broad quantum advantage is when quantum advantage is seen in many applications and developers prefer quantum computers to a traditional computer.
 No current quantum computers, including our quantum hardware, have reached a broad quantum advantage, and may never reach such advantage.
 Achieving a broad quantum advantage will be critical to the success of any quantum computing company, including ours.
-However, achieving quantum advantage would not necessarily lead to commercial viability of the technology that accomplished such advantage, nor would it mean that such system could outperform classical computers in tasks other than the one used to determine a quantum advantage.
+However, achieving quantum advantage would not necessarily lead to commercial viability of the technology that accomplished such advantage.
 Quantum computing technology, including broad quantum advantage, may take decades to be realized, if ever.
 If we cannot develop quantum computers that have quantum advantage, customers may not continue to purchase our products and services.
 If other companies' quantum computers reach a broad quantum advantage prior to the time we reach such capabilities, it could lead to a loss of customers.
 If any of these events occur, it could have a material adverse effect on our business, financial condition or results of operations.